wizard1203/wizard1203.github.io/_pages/about.md

 [October 2022] Invited to serve as a reviewer for ICLR 2022.

-[August 2022] Invited to serve as a reviewer for ICLR 2022.
+[August 2022] Invited to serve as a reviewer for AAAI 2023.

 [May 2022] Our paper "Virtual Homogeneity Learning: Defending against Data Heterogeneity in Federated Learning" is accepted at ICML 2022. [paper](https://proceedings.mlr.press/v162/tang22d.html)